-- Recheck GPRS settings APN, name, password and IP address. - Try to enter PIN verify if the SIM card has the PIN code set. - In a private APN, switch the DNS server send off. - Switch the system log on and observe where the error occurs.
+- Check the GPRS settings APN, name, password and IP address. - Try to enter the SIM card PIN verify that the SIM card has the PIN code entered. - In a private APN, switch the DNS server send off. - Switch the system log on and observe to see where the error occurs.